 Software Solutions for Efficient Administration

-Legal work by definition includes going through a lot of red tape.
-Documents need to be drafted and signed at every junction in the legal process, relevant information has to be stored in databases, and all of these proceeding need to be recorded and administered for future reference.
+Legal work by definition includes going through a lot of red tapes.
+Documents need to be drafted and signed at every junction in the legal process, the relevant information has to be stored in databases, and all of these proceeding need to be recorded and administered for future reference.

 There are even instances where clients have reported that they prefer documents written by these algorithms, as they are usually more consistent than does drafted by actual people.
 Technological improvements such as these are quickly becoming indispensable for any serious law firm.

 The most exciting application of legal technology has to be the use of artificial intelligence for tasks previously reserved for human actors.
 Through a process called machine learning, specialized applications are tasked with producing a certain kind of result based on a given data-set, but without explicit instructions on how to do so.

 Through trial and error, these applications eventually figure out the most efficient way to obtain the desired results.
 An example of how this legal technology can be applied in practice is predicting the success rate of a given case, based on machine analysis of a large number of similar cases.
 Projects of this sort have already been successfully demonstrated in practice, so it is just a matter of time before they become more widely available for commercial use.